Help and Contact

 By providing us with personal data, you have consented to us handling it for the purposes mentioned.
 If you would like to change the way we are able to contact you, you can simply email us with your account details and your request.

 You have the following rights under the UK data protection law.
 These rights include:

 (i) Right to Access your Personal Data

 You can request a copy of the information we hold about you.
-You can write to:SAR Officer, Severn Trent Water, 2 St John’s Street, Coventry, CV1 2LZ
+There is no charge for this.
+You can do this via our online form or by completing this Subject access request PDF form.
+You can also write to:SAR Officer, Severn Trent Water, 2 St John’s Street, Coventry, CV1 2LZ

 Email us: customerSAR@severntrent.co.uk